dumrauf/aws_log_bucket/README.md

 This repository contains a Terraform module that creates a logging bucket.
 The logging bucket can then be used to store [CloudFront access logs](https://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/AccessLogs.html), [S3 access logs](https://docs.aws.amazon.com/AmazonS3/latest/dev/ServerLogs.html#how-logs-delivered) or most other of AWS's logs.

+> See also the corresponding article on [https://www.how-hard-can-it.be/aws-logging-buckets/](https://www.how-hard-can-it.be/aws-logging-buckets/) for further information.

 ## You Have